stackrox/stackrox/README.md

  Install XCode before Bazel if you are building on a Mac.
  * [Yarn](https://yarnpkg.com/en/)
  * [Go](https://golang.org/dl/)
- * Various Go linters that can be installed using `make -C apollo dev`
+ * Various Go linters that can be installed using `make -C central dev`

 ## How to Build
 ```
 make image
 ```

-This will create `stackrox/apollo:latest`.
-This is the only image required to run Apollo.
+This will create `stackrox/mitigate:latest`.
+This is the only image required to run Mitigate.

 ## How to Test
 ```